deadwronggames/ZModularUI/README.md

 Each prefab follows the modular structure and can be easily customized or extended.

 ### Configuration Lifecycle
-- The component calls Setup() to link internal references.
+- The component calls `Setup()` to link internal references.
-- Then Apply() applies theme data from the referenced config.
+- Then `Apply()` applies theme data from the referenced config.
 - Reconfiguration can be triggered manually or automatically after recompilation.

 ### Current Status
 - ZModularUI is in active development.
 - The core system (configuration, themes, prefabs) is functional and stable for internal use.
-- the async Addressables handling has still some quirks and is very usntable when not setup carefully
+- the async Addressables handling has still some quirks and is very usntable when not setup carefully.

 ### Planned additions: